nagusubra/nagusubra/README.md

 # 👋 About Me
 Hello/Bonjour!
-I am Subu and I am a 4th-year Electrical engineering student with a Digital Minor at the University of Calgary.

-I am passionate about engineering projects and I would be more than happy to discuss about my projects!
+I am Subu and I’m passionate about tackling meaningful problems and creating impactful solutions.
+I’m deeply interested in the AI, power, and startup space, where I’m actively exploring and developing ideas that align with my passion for innovation and problem-solving.

+Let’s connect!
+I’d love to chat about my projects and explore potential collaborations.

 ## 🚀 Quick bits

+❤️ I love using technology to create value!

-🔭 I’m currently working on fun projects for leisure.
+🔭 I’m currently working on ideas that create impactful and meaningful outcomes.

-🌱 I’m currently learning Azure services and Databricks.
-I’m currently a 4th year Electrical Engineering student.
+🌱 I’m currently working on Agentic AI, RAG pipelines, Open Source code, Azure services and Databricks.

 👀 I’m interested in Data Engineering and Data Science.

-🤝 I’m looking to collaborate on projects dealing with Machine Learning and Data Engineering projects.
+🤝 I’m looking to collaborate on projects dealing with Artiificial Engineering and Data Engineering projects.

-❤️ I love using technology to create value!

 ⚡ Fun fact: I have an unused Raspberry Pi camera module. *Hopefully I use it soon :)*

 ## 🛠 Skills
-* Tech stack: Python, Scala, SQL, Azure Services, HTML, and, CSS.
+* Tech stack: Python, LangChain, SQL, Azure Services, HTML, and, CSS.

 ## 🔗 Links